ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/content_aware_cache.md

     - the response has attribute `view`
     - the view implements `Ibexa\Core\MVC\Symfony\View\CachableView`
-    - cache is not disabled on the individual view
+    - cache isn't disabled on the individual view

     If that checks out, the response is adapted with the following: